lizekai-richard/CS4248-Project/README.md

 To run the project, perform the following steps to install all required dependencies

-1. Run `pip install -r requirements.txt`
+1. Run `pip install -r project-requirements.txt`
 2. Download and place the files `dev-v1.1.json` and `train-v1.1.json` in a folder called `data/`.
 The folder structure should look like the diagram below.
 3. Ensure you are in the main folder `CS4248-Project/` before running the shell scripts.